It’s not that hard! Just time consuming, so grab a friend and do it in half the time. Winner gets to wear them first!

 It will also give you a spot to clip the back piece onto for back shots.

 Wrap and glue the black felt over the exposed copper.
-This will give it even more stability (as the glue that holds the cross bars will eventually fail) – so do a good job wrapping (or don’t be lazy like me and get wire to wrap around instead)
+This will give it even more stability (as the glue that holds the cross bars will eventually fail) – so do a good job wrapping (ETA – if you wrap jewelry wire around the cross bar areas, it will hold up better)

 Grab your 2 yards of fabric, and cut down the center vertically, one for each wing.
 Again, I was lazy and used fabric I had, but should have gone out of my way for a more sheer tulle.